Attaching to external RDBMSs

 DB_PATH

-: Path to the DuckDB database instance (can be relative or absolute path)alias
+: Path to the DuckDB database instance (can be a relative/absolute/https/s3 path)alias

 : Database alias to use in Kùzu - If not provided, the database name from DuckDB will be used.
 When attaching multiple databases, it’s recommended to use aliasing.skip_unsupported_table